 Bible Reading: Psalm 103:8-14

-Forgiving is an action.
-It doesn’t allow you to sit around and wait for the person who walloped you to say, “I was wrong; will you forgive me?”
-Just as Jesus died for you while you were still a sinner (see Romans 5:8), forgiving means you take the first step in healing a relationship.
+Besides that, forgiveness is an action.
+It doesn’t let you wait for the person who hurt you to say, “I was wrong, will you forgive me?”
+Forgiving means you take the first step, just as Jesus reached out to you by dying for you while you were still a sinner (see Romans 5:8).